-- 1. Basic exterior design of product will come from the the Product Originator.
-Often someone in upper management, Marketing or wherever the company originates new product ideas. - 2.
-Engineer to create block diagram of the product functionality and save that to a new project directory on the server. - 3.
+- 1. Basic exterior design of product will come from the Product Originator, usually the Tech Team in marketing. - 2.
+Engineer to create block diagram of the product functionality and save that to a new project directory in the Engineering\Products folder on the server. - 3.
 Block diagram to go back to originator of product to see if this is what they intended. - 4.
 Back and forth occurs until a consensus on the block diagram is achieved.
 The feature set may change during this process. - 5.
 Engineer to create the schematic for the product.
-This includes getting the attributes right for all the parts so a BOM1 can be created from the schematic.
+This includes getting the attributes right for all the parts so the BOM can be created from the schematic.
 Reuse of already proven sub circuits for common functions from previous corporate products is strongly encouraged.
 The wheel is not to be reinvented. - 6.
-Engineer to create the provisional PCB outline.
-This is generally done by taking the PCB layout of an existing product in the same basic package and modifying it as required.
-Like using the PCB outline for an existing product in a 19" rack mount case if this product is to also go into a rack mount case.
-Reuse of basic existing corporate for factors is preferred to save cost on packaging SKUs2. - 7.
-Engineer to import components to the PCB outline and place the external parts roughly.3 Routing is not required at this time.
-New parts and decals to be created as needed. - 8.
-Schematic and PCB is sent to Design Department4 for adjustment of external component placement and 3D modeling of the PCB.
-The Design Department may move some internal parts without regard of any electrical considerations in order to get the external part placement to
+Engineer to create the PCB outline.
+This is generally done by taking the PCB layout of an existing product in the same package and modifying it as required.